GildedDragonborn/DungeonCrawlerGame/README.md

 >   - *Likely to be last step*
 >   - NPCs and their histories
 >   - PC and why they continue to delve into the manor
+>     - *All character origins are same character, different timeline*
 >   - *LORE?*

 >